 A huge thank you also to Valla Vino,

-who not only filled glasses with their fine selection of natural wines, but also opened hearts.
+who, with their fine selection of natural wines, have not only filled glasses but also opened hearts.

-Your bar was the quiet pulse in the background – a place to toast, linger, and continue talking.
+Your bar was the quiet pulse in the background – a place to toast, linger, and continue the conversation.

-Just as good wine should be: connecting, lively, authentic.
+Just like good wine should be: connecting, vibrant, authentic.

 Thank you for bringing this place to life.

-Many carpets have found a new home at the Ruglet Bazar.
+Many carpets have found a new home at the Ruglet Bazaar.

-Of this peculiar mixture of flea market and performance, of used and significant.
+From this peculiar mix of flea market and performance, of used and significant.

 The Ruglet Bazaar wasn't perfect.
-It was lively.
+It was alive.

-For me it was like a revival of the first Wild Heart Free Soul Bazaars.
+For me, it was like a revival of the first Wild Heart Free Soul Bazaar.

 A return to the roots.